DCanha/FUNCXAI-11/README.md

 # FUNCXAI-11

 This repository provides the implementation of a **benchmark framework for Explainable Artificial Intelligence (XAI) methods**.
-The framework evaluates XAI techniques based on **11 key properties (F1–F11)** and applies them to **LIME, KernelSHAP, and TreeSHAP** using the **Pima Indians dataset** and a **Random Forest classifier**.
+The framework evaluates XAI techniques based on **11 functionally-grounded properties (F1–F11)** and applies them to LIME, KernelSHAP, and TreeSHAP using the Pima Indians dataset and a Random Forest classifier.
 The purpose of this benchmark is to help researchers and practitioners assess the strengths and weaknesses of XAI methods in a structured manner.

 ## Repository Structure